 Mark Raffan repeated his 2021 win after being recognized with the 2022 “Voice of LinkedIn” Procurement Influencer of the Year Award.
 This time for his work with Negotiations Ninja.
 Finally, Bayer’s Thomas Udesen won the CPO Sustainability Award.

 At this point, several trends are probably becoming clear.
 First, the companies that are actively involved in the procurement industry cover a wide range of industries.
 And second, the individuals and teams involved with procurement also cover wide ground.
 Some are traditional procurement professionals, others are CFOs, and some might not have been directly linked to procurement last year.
 These trends illustrate the growth in the procurement industry and the recognition of its strategic importance across functional areas.

 The diversity in the procurement industry becomes even more apparent with the second category of awards.

 These awards recognize the growing value organizations place on thinking ahead of the market and locking in suppliers at advantageous times and prices.
 With over two years of supply chain disruption, predictive procurement has become an invaluable capability.
 These companies — and a notable individual — are leading the pack when it comes to this strategy.

 The first series of awards are for excellence in specific areas.

-Those were the corporate winners in the predictive procurement category, but let’s not forget the individual who was recognized by his peers.
-David Shultz was named the Thought Leader Practitioner of the Year.
+Those were the corporate winners in the predictive procurement category.
+But let’s not forget the individual recognized by his peers.
+David Shultz won the Thought Leader Practitioner of the Year.

-Congratulations to all of the winners, industry thought leaders, trailblazing procurement professionals and the sourcing stars that are truly making a difference in the world of procurement and beyond.
-That’s it for the 2022 Opti Awards, but plans are already being made for the 2023 edition.
-To watch the 2022 Opti Awards ceremony in its entirety (plus videos of other sessions from Optimal’22), be sure to visit the Arkestro website.
+Congratulations to all of the industry thought leaders and trailblazing procurement professionals making a difference in the world of procurement.
+That’s it for the 2022 Opti Awards, but we’ll see you for the 2023 edition.
+To watch the 2022 Opti Awards ceremony (plus videos of other sessions from Optimal’22), visit the Arkestro website.